swjo/PenDots/README.md

 ![](/images/spirale3.jpg)

-By changing the frequency and size of the dots and adding random variables different result were achieved until reaching one which was satisfying.
+By changing the frequency and size of the dots and adding random variables different results were achieved until reaching one which was satisfying.

 ![](/images/pen.jpg)

 ####How can one use it?

-3D printed this pattern could turn into original pen.
-Each dot turn into a black sphere connected with transparent material to keep the magic.
+If 3D printed, this pattern could turn into an original pen.
+Each dot would turn into a black sphere connected with transparent material to keep the magic.

 ![](/images/mockup.jpg)